 So today I’m going to set the record straight, and share what my vegan breastfeeding experience was like.

-“But wait… is breastfeeding even vegan?”
+“But wait… is breast milk vegan?”
 Yes it is!
-While vegans go against consuming milk that comes from other species (and is most likely taken from them without their consent), it’s perfectly vegan to feed human milk to a human baby.
+While vegans go against consuming milk that comes from other species (and is most likely taken from them without their consent), it’s perfectly vegan for humans to breastfeed their human babies.
 Each mammal’s milk is perfectly tailored to fit the needs of their young.
 See more info on this topic here.